 Flexibility.
 You choose how much dedicated capacity to allocate to a workload or let BigQuery automatically scale capacity based on your workload requirements.
 You are billed for the slots consumed at a minimum of one-second increments.

 Workload management.
-After you purchase slots, you can allocate them to workloads.
-That way, a workload has a dedicated pool of BigQuery computational resources available for use.
-At the same time, if a workload doesn't use all of its allocated slots, any unused slots are shared automatically across your other workloads.
+Each workload has a specified pool of BigQuery computational resources available for use.
+At the same time, if a workload doesn't use all of its dedicated slots, any unused slots are shared automatically across your other workloads.